LosCompadresTech/active-directory-homelab/README.md

 ## Step 5: Organizational Units

-I created Organizational Units to organize users, groups, and systems within the domain.
+I created Organizational Units to keep the domain organized.
+These OUs separate users, groups, and workstations, which makes account management and Group Policy application easier in a business environment..

 ![OUs](screenshots/06-organizational-units.png)